CognitiveScale/cortex-profiles-sdk-examples/catalog-management/README.md

 }
 ```

-The list profile schemas to run the profile build job on
+The list Profile Schemas to run the Profile Build job on

 ```json
 {